What is hypoglycemia?

 How is hypoglycemia treated?

 If you have diabetes, the goal of treatment is to stay at a correct blood sugar level.
-This means testing your blood sugar often.
-And learning to see the warning signs of low blood sugar.
+This means testing your blood sugar often and being aware of the warning signs of low blood sugar.
 It also means treating the condition quickly.
 This will be based on past instructions from your healthcare provider.

 If you don't have diabetes, your healthcare provider may advise: